-A Meteora hiking tour is the ideal way to appreciate the incredible rock formations and landscape of this part of Greece.
+Here's my experiences of hiking in Meteora, Greece.
 Be guided along Meteora hiking trails that will take you around monasteries, through valleys, and over hills.
-Here's my experiences of hiking in Meteora, Greece.

 About Meteora in Greece

 Some parts of the world have an ambience and feel to them that is hard to put into words.
 They just feel ‘right', and more often than not, man creates spiritual temples or refuges in these places.Meteora has acted as a place of refuge and as a religious centre for centuries.

 Whilst the monasteries of Meteora are still in operation, only a handful of monks live in them nowadays.
 This is in part, because Meteora has become a bit of a victim of its own success.

 Whilst opening up the Meteora area and monasteries to the public has provided the income required to maintain them, the peace, quiet and serenity that the monks yearn for is compromised.
 You can still see monks when visiting Meteora, you might consider it a rare sighting!